waleedalmadhab/search_choices/README.md

 * menuBackgroundColor Color background color of the menu whether in dialog box or menu mode.
 * rightToLeft bool mirrors the widgets display for right to left languages defaulted to false.
 * autofocus bool automatically focuses on the search field bringing up the keyboard defaulted to true.
+* selectedAggregateWidgetFn Function with parameter: list of widgets presenting selected values, returning Widget to be displayed to present the selected items.

 #### Multiple choice constructor